Does my health insurance cover testing?

 Most health plans offer telehealth options such as nurse line or virtual visits with no copay.
 Visit your insurer’s website to learn more about your options.

-TDI filed an emergency rule requiring insurers to pay the same amount for telemedicine services as they do for in-person services, including for covered mental health services.
+Initially, TDI filed an emergency rule requiring insurers to pay the same amount for telemedicine services as they do for in-person services, including for covered mental health services.
 The rule applies to in-network services for state-regulated health plans.
+When the rule expired in September, Governor Abbott announced an agreement with health insurers to continue telehealth payment parity until the end of 2020.
+As a result, insurers must still pay the same amount for telemedicine services that they do for in-person services.

-Some health plans allow patients to get a 90-day supply of medication.
-Ask your health plan if this is an option.
+Some health plans allow patients to get a 90-day supply of medication, to limit the number of trips you must make.
+Ask your doctor and health plan if this is an option for you.
+Additionally, some pharmacies and health plans have programs that let you get your medications by mail.

 TDI is encouraging health insurers, HMOs, and utilization review agents to extend certain prior authorizations and referrals to help patients and health-care providers reschedule elective procedures without additional delays.

 - Your health plan may be automatically extending prior authorizations for elective surgeries and procedures that were previously scheduled.

 - Referrals may be extended for specialists, therapy, counseling services, and other medically necessary services that may have been disrupted.

 - TDI has asked health plans that extend your prior authorizations or referrals to provide you with written notice of the updated authorizations.

 - Check with your health plan or plan administrator to find out if this applies to a procedure or service that you need rescheduled.